kothapallivamsikrishna/kothapallivamsikrishna/README.md

 ### 👋 About Me

-I am a highly motivated and detail-oriented VLSI Design graduate from VIT Vellore, specializing in ASIC verification.
-My experience includes developing robust UVM-based verification environments and implementing functional coverage and assertion-based strategies to ensure design correctness.
+I am a detail-oriented VLSI Engineer combining hands-on experience in physical design and static timing analysis (STA) from my internship at **Intel** with a dedicated focus on advanced ASIC verification.

-During a year-long internship at **Intel**, I gained hands-on experience automating design flows and performing static timing analysis.
-I have a proven ability to develop Python and TCL scripts to parse large-scale log files and have contributed to a production-level physical design flow using Synopsys ICC2.
-I am eager to apply my verification skills to contribute to cutting-edge projects.
+Recognizing the critical link between front-end design intent and back-end implementation, I have spent the last year intentionally upskilling my expertise in UVM and advanced verification methodologies.
+This strategic focus has allowed me to build a comprehensive, full-chip perspective.
+My goal is to leverage my unique understanding of STA and physical design to anticipate and solve complex verification challenges earlier in the development cycle.
+I am now seeking a verification role where I can apply this holistic skill set.

 ---